-- 4.63 Both Garden Communities Masterplan SPDs are accompanied by a Design Code SPD.
-The Design Code SPDs provide detailed guidance in respect of the design principles that the Council expect to achieve on both Garden Community sites. - 4.64 The Design Code SPDs include reference to the National Design Guide and the National Model Design Codes that expands on the ten characteristics of good design set out in the National Design Guide. - 4.65 In terms of the structure of both Design Code SPDs, this has been strongly influenced by the National Model Design Code guidance and uses the ten chapter headings to structure its contents, although some changes have been made to the order of the chapters and their suggested content, to emphasise the landscape-led character of the Masterplan SPDs and adapt to the specific requirements of the

-- guidance for each site.
-The following is a summary of the contents in each chapter of the Design Code documents. - 4.66 The Context section provides a summary of the site and its local and wider context, including an overview of local architectural and landscape characteristics and the importance of delivering a new place which responds positively to them. - 4.67 The Design Codes include a 'Regulatory Plan' which is based on the masterplan and sets out a framework of mandatory requirements and design fixes which all future detailed planning applications must comply with. - 4.68 The Design Code then moves on to details concerning the different land uses and quantum of development across the site, including guidance on community facilities and services, house type, tenure and mix. - 4.69 In relation to the natural environment, the Design Code sets out design principles concerning the multifunctional green and blue infrastructure, including sustainable drainage, play provision and biodiversity. - 4.70 The movement section provides guidance on the key principles of the access strategy and movement network, including street design, active travel, and parking and servicing strategies. - 4.71 Each Design Code includes a section on built form, where a set of general urban design principles for block layout are explained and identifies controls on building height and density. - 4.72 The Identity section provides guidance on how to deliver a real sense of place through the creation of local distinctiveness, including the identification of distinct character areas within the masterplan, key groupings, and use of materials and building detailing. - 4.73 The Homes and Buildings section includes general principles to achieve high quality places, including the health and wellbeing of residents, alongside space and accessibility standards. - 4.74 The Design Codes include a section on public spaces, where design principles are set out for the arrangement and use of such spaces.
-This includes detailed aspects of hard and soft landscape materials, street trees and street furniture. - 4.75 In relation to the final two sections of the Design Codes, these relate to resources which focuses on the delivery of energy efficient buildings, and lifespan, which provides information about the ongoing management and maintenance of the Garden Communities.
+- 4.81 Both Garden Communities Masterplan SPDs are accompanied by a Design Code SPD.
+The Design Code SPDs provide detailed guidance in respect of the design principles that the Council expect to achieve on both Garden Community sites.
+The Design Code SPDs include reference to the National Design Guide and the National Model Design Codes that expands on the ten characteristics of good design set out in the National Design Guide. - 4.82 In terms of the structure of both Design Code SPDs, this has been strongly influenced by the National Model Design Code guidance.
+The following is a summary of the contents in each chapter of the Design Code documents. - 4.83 The Context section provides a summary of the site and its local and wider context, including an overview of local architectural and landscape characteristics and the importance of delivering a new place which responds positively to them. - 4.84 The Design Codes include a 'Regulatory Plan' which is based on the Masterplan and sets out a framework of mandatory requirements and design fixes which all future detailed planning applications must comply with. - 4.85 The Design Code then moves on to details concerning the different land uses and quantum of development across the site, including guidance on community facilities and services, house type, tenure and mix. - 4.86 In relation to the natural environment, the Design Code sets out design principles concerning the multifunctional green and blue infrastructure, including sustainable drainage, play provision and biodiversity. - 4.87 The Movement section provides guidance on the key principles of the access strategy and movement network, including street design, active travel, and parking and servicing strategies. - 4.88 Each Design Code includes a section on built form, where a set of general urban design principles for block layout are explained and identifies controls on building height and density. - 4.89 The Identity section provides guidance on how to deliver a real sense of place through the creation of local distinctiveness, including the identification of

-4.76 A Design Compliance Checklist is provided as an Appendix which is to be used as a checklist for applicants to demonstrate their compliance with the Design Code.
+- distinct character areas within the Masterplan, key groupings, and use of materials and building detailing. - 4.90 The Design Codes include a section on public spaces, where design principles are set out for the arrangement and use of such spaces.
+This includes detailed aspects of hard and soft landscape materials, street trees and street furniture. - 4.91 In relation to the final two sections of the Design Codes, these relate to resources which focuses on the delivery of energy efficient buildings, and lifespan, which provides information about the ongoing management and maintenance of the Garden Communities. - 4.92 A Design Compliance Checklist is provided as an Appendix which is to be used as a checklist for applicants to demonstrate their compliance with the Design Code.

-5. Options considered
+5. Options considered.